Logo light mode the Fabryk

 Our original plan was to head inland from the Bay of Kotor and drive into Bosnia and Herzegovina.
 But after two failed border crossings (a friendly reminder to talk to your rental company about the documentation you need), we had to restrategize and stick to Montenegro.
 Feeling defeated, I just drove further away from the bay without any clear aim.

 It wasn't far from the border when the stunning nature spectacle of Slansko Lake came into a view, an entirely artificial lake.
-We purchased an incredibly cheap Turkish-style coffee at panorama and despite the size of the terrace, were the only guests, a far cry from the tourism of Perast.
+We purchased an incredibly cheap Turkish-style coffee at a restaurant/café called Panorama and despite the size of the terrace, were the only guests, a far cry from the tourism of Perast.

 Everything was going to be okay.